FCF 2.0 development in progress...

 - This macro is declared when importing fcfTest functions from a shared library (if you built fcfTest in a separate library) to inform the compiler that the functions should be imported.

-const char* am_group,
+FCF_TEST_DEFINE(const char* am_part, const char* am_group, const char* am_test)

 - Declares a test and takes three parameters that organize the test tree (Parts -> Groups -> Tests)